nagyrobi/home-assistant-custom-components-linkplay/README.md

 **NOTE: The `linkplay` custom component for Home Assistant is deprecated, and unsupported!
 Starting with Home Assistant 2024.08 release, Linkplay chipset based media players are officially supported without the need of any custom component.**

 To switch tho the official LinkPlay integration starting from **2024.08**, follow these steps:
-* Remove tle current `linkplay` configuration to your configuration.yaml.
+* Remove tle current `linkplay` configuration from your configuration.yaml.
 * Restart Home-Assistant.
 * Delete the custom component through HACS or manually by deleting the `custom_components/linkplay` folder.
 * Restart Home-Assistant again.
-Your players will be automatically discovered by Home Assistant, a notification popup will inform you on this.
+Your players will be automatically discovered, a notification popup will inform you on this.

-For any bugs and feature requests, please use the official Home Assistant channels.
+For any bugs, feature requests, or PRs, please use the official Home Assistant channels.

 ---